JonQuxBurton/MobileMicroservicesSample/README.md

 * Verify the test system has successfully launched by  executing the checks in the file \docs\ManualTesting\CheckSystem.http
 * Verify the database is running by running the SQL script \docs\ManualTesting\CheckDatabase.sql

+Open the EndToEndTests.sln solution in Visual Studio.
 Execute the tests in the EndToEndApiLevelTests project using the Visual Studio test runner.

 ### 3. API level Manual Tests
 * Start Docker Desktop